 Organic food has a long list of things that can’t be used, like pesticides and GMOs.
 Farmers can’t use GMO seeds to grow crops, animals can’t eat food made from genetically modified crops, and companies that make processed food can’t use any ingredients that have been genetically engineered.

 Non-GMO foods, however, just need to not be genetically engineered.
 This means a farmer can use pesticides on their corn, which makes it non-organic.
-But as long as that corn hasn’t had its genes modified, it is still non-GMO.
+But as long as that corn hasn’t had its genes modified to produce more kernels or larger ears, it is still non-GMO.

-So, should you seek out the non-GMO label the next time you’re at the grocery store?
+Does this mean you should seek out the non-GMO label the next time you’re at the grocery store?
 Probably not.
 Genetically modified foods are just as safe as their conventional counterparts.

 If you’re concerned about healthy eating, you’re better off seeking out organic food.
 Just because a product is certified non-GMO doesn’t mean it is free of pesticides, herbicides, or other toxic chemicals.